zold-io/zold/README.md

 zold node --help
 ```

-You can run a node in a docker container also, using [yegor256/zold][docker]
+You can also run a node in a Docker container, using [yegor256/zold][docker]
 built from this [Dockerfile][dockerfile].

 ```bash
 docker run -d -p 4096:4096 yegor256/zold /node.sh --host=<your host IP> --invoice=5f96e731e48ae21f
 ```

-To store zold data between container restarts create a volume or bind
+To store Zold data between container restarts, create a volume or bind
-a directory from host:
+a directory from the host:

 ```bash
 docker volume create zold